 Send this to family members and friends who are enrolled tribal members:

-"Hey — Lumbee gaming amendment vote is June 23, before Homecoming.
-We're not anti-gaming but this amendment has NO real independent oversight — one man controls contracts, the gaming board AND the oversight board.
+"Hey β Lumbee gaming amendment vote is June 23, before Homecoming.
+We're not anti-gaming but this amendment has NO real independent oversight β one man controls contracts, the gaming board AND the oversight board.
 Vote NO!
 Demand Better!!
-We need a referendum or a better amendment with independent oversight and revenues directed to tribal services for members — not outsiders or insiders. https://votenodemandbetter.com — led by Dr. Jo Ann Chavis Lowery and Arlinda Locklear. ⚠️ ABSENTEE BALLOT DEADLINE: Application must be received in PO Box by 5PM on May 22.
-Mail to: PO Box 1799, Pembroke NC 28372."
+We need a referendum or a better amendment with independent oversight and revenues directed to tribal services for members β not outsiders or insiders. https://votenodemandbetter.com β led by Dr. Jo Ann Chavis Lowery and Arlinda Locklear. β οΈ ABSENTEE BALLOT: If you requested a ballot it must be RECEIVED at PO Box 1799, Pembroke NC 28372 by June 22 at 5PM."

 Share on Instagram